 How Does HELOC Affect Your Credit Score?

-A HELOC application requires a hard credit pull, which can temporarily affect your credit score.
+A HELOC application requires a hard credit pull, which can temporarily affect your credit ratings.

 So, it’s important to be absolutely certain and do your homework about the lender and the requirements before you apply.

-Once your HELOC has been approved, its impact on your credit score is like any other debt.
+Once your HELOC has been approved, its impact on your credit report is like any other debt.
 It depends on how well you manage it.

 Unlike a mortgage or home equity loan, it’s reported like a revolving credit.
 If you pay the HELOC payments on time, you can use it to improve your credit score.

-Similarly, if you use the cash from HELOC to pay off other debts, you may see improvements in your credit score.
+Similarly, if you use the cash from HELOC to pay off other debts, you may see improvements in your credit.

-Closing a HELOC also impacts your credit score, especially if you don’t have other credit available.
+Closing a HELOC also impacts your credit history, especially if you don’t have other credit available.
 Essentially, if you have a big debt balance, you can expect a hit on your credit score.

 Improving Your Credit Score for HELOC

-If you have a low credit score and want to apply for a HELOC, you can work to improve your score.
+If you have a lower credit score and want to apply for a HELOC with bad credit, you can work to improve your credit rating.

 Of course, that will take some time, but it’s entirely possible.
-You can build good credit with sound financial management and raise your credit score to the minimum requirement set by the lender.
+You can build good credit with sound financial management and raise your credit scores to the minimum requirement set by the lender.

 Here’s how you can do that: